-Jon withdrew a step.
+Jonathan withdrew a step.

 “You will pay,” Greysun yelled over his shoulder as he disappeared.

 “Calm, Harold.
-We will see soon enough what happened,” Jonathan glimpsed the same young woman he’d admired earlier.
+We will see soon enough what happened.”
+Jonathan glimpsed the same young woman he’d admired earlier.

 “My name is Rebekah.”
 She pulled her finger across Jonathan’s cheek, leaving a light streak on his skin.
 “It appears you gentlemen are dusty after all this.
 Perhaps you’d like a bath as well.”